 In Ontario, if you’re injured in a motor vehicle collision and another person is at fault, you may be entitled to sue for compensation with respect to the losses you have suffered, including:

 - Pain, suffering and loss of enjoyment of life

 - Other losses

-If you have lost income, are unable to work or can only work in a reduced capacity as a result of the collision, you are entitled to sue for lost income.
+If you have lost income from a motor vehicle accident, are unable to work or can only work in a reduced capacity as a result of the collision then you are entitled to sue for lost income.
 You may also be entitled to recover Income Replacement Benefits under the no-fault benefits of your own auto insurer.

 There is no minimum amount of income that must be lost or any threshold that must be met to be successful in a lawsuit for lost income.